 The first time I walked into a Daiso my brain just about exploded.
 Before then I had no idea such a paradise existed—a little slice of Tokyo packed with Japanese beauty products, bento boxes and novelty dog costumes.
-(See: All my favourite things.)
+(See: All my favorite things.)
 To this day, walking up and down the aisles brings me nothing but joy.
 No matter the state of my bank balance, I know I can afford SOMETHING.
-(For the uninitiated everything in Daiso costs $2.80 unless otherwise marked.)
-Often, I go overboard, lugging home bags of Hello Kitty snacks, jewellery organisers and quirky stationery.
-Where else can you fill your basket with every impulse purchase in sight and know you won't have to worry about the damage?
+(For the uninitiated, everything in Daiso costs $2.80 unless otherwise marked.)
+Often, I go overboard, lugging home bags of Hello Kitty snacks, jewelry organizers, and quirky stationery.
+Where else can you fill your basket with every impulse purchase in-sight and know you won't have to worry about the damage?

-Daiso is also an underrated place to find good value skincare and makeup, and it may surprise you to know that more than one beauty editor replenishes their essentials there.
+Daiso has multiple brick-and-mortar stores filled with amazing deals you'll need to visit in person to get your hands on.
+It's also an underrated place to find value skincare and makeup, and it may surprise you to know that more than one beauty editor replenishes their essentials here.
 That said, there are also a few, umm, questionable products available...
-Even when I do buy a dud (hot tip—leave the waist shrinkers on the shelf), the fun of having trialled something new always makes the purchase justifiable for me.
+Even when I do buy a dud (hot tip—leave the waist shrinkers on the shelf), the fun of having trialed something new always makes the purchase justifiable for me.
 Plus, when I do discover something amazing, it's made all the better when I remember it'll only set me back a few bucks to repurchase.
 If you're keen to know what's good (and what's not), keep reading for a review of what beauty editors buy at Daiso for just $3.

 Keep scrolling for more.